bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u05-bf.md

 We split the set $C$ into two subsets, $C_{upper}=\{c_{u}\in C \ | \ c_{u}\prec_{c_{n}}c_{1}\}$ and $C_{lower} =\{c_{l}\in C \ | \ c_{l}\prec_{c_{1}}c_{n}\}$.

+We then run LocalRepair on these two sets,

 Starting point is $c_1$.